turnkeylinux/confconsole/docs/Lets_encrypt.rst

 Cert auto renew
 ---------------

-Selecting this option makes the default SSL certificate renewal cron job (`/etc/cron.daily/confconsole-dehydrated`) executable (or not).
+Selecting this option makes the default SSL/TLS certificate renewal cron job (`/etc/cron.daily/confconsole-dehydrated`) executable (or not).
 Only executable files within /etc/cron.daily are triggered automatically by cron.

-**Note:** Until you get your initial certificate (which also configures dehydrated), the cron job doesn't exist in the cron.daily directory.
-This ensures that the cron job can't be enabled until the dehydrated-wrapper has been run (and hopefully a Let's Encrypt SSL cert has been generated).
+Do not run this until you have received your initial certificate.
+The cron job doesn't exist in the cron.daily directory until you `Get certificate`_.
+This ensures that the cron job can't be enabled until a valid SSL/TLS cert has been generated.

 **Note:** TurnKey Let's Encrypt integration **does not** currently support wildcard certificates.
-That requires the DNS validation method, which is not currently an option.
-If you need wildcard certificates, you will need to either use Dehydrated directly (with an appropriate hook script to make the required DNS records), or use an alternate tool (that supports the `DNS-01` validation method) to get your Let's Encrypt certificates.
+That requires the DNS validation method, which is not currently an option by default.
+If you need wildcard certificates, you will need to either use Dehydrated directly (with an appropriate hook script to make the required DNS records), or use an alternate tool (that supports the `DNS-01` validation method) to get your SSL/TLS certificates.

 For more info about what the cron job actually does, please see `Cron job details`_ below.